learnfwd/lfa/docs/index.md

 * `-v --verbose`: Displays detailed error messages and warnings.
 * `--plugin`: Treat this project as a plugin instead of as a book.
 * `--plugin detect`: Automatically detect if this is a plugin or a book project.
+* `--no-switch`: Don't ask to install lfa locally when project requires an older version of lfa and fail instead.
+* `--no-switch-check`: Continue using this version even if the project needs an older version of lfa.
+Might obviously fail.
 * `-p --port <port>`: The port on which to start the server.
 Defaults to `$PORT` or, if that's not set, to `8080`.
 * `--no-open`: Doesn't open a new browser window.
 * `--bundle-name`: The name of the compiled bundle.
 See [External plugins](#external-plugins).
 Defaults to `book`.